compmetagen/strainest/README.rst

     wget ftp://ftp.fmach.it/metagenomics/strainest/ref/pacnes.tar.gz
     tar zxvf pacnes.tar.gz

 The Bowtie2 database is available in the ``P_acnes/bowtie`` directory.
-Now we can align the metagenome against the database:
+At this point we can align the metagenome against the database:

 .. code-block:: sh